RobinGhosh64/log4j_kafkaappender_to_eventhub/Readme.md

 <br>
 OR

-2) Send to Azure Event Hub directly from your application code using standard Log4J appenders.
+2) Send application logs directly to Azure Event Hub from your Java application code using standard Log4J appenders.
-   If you are already sending logs to Kafka servers using Log4J appender, replace the connection string parameters in your configuration to point to our Event Hub
+   If you are already sending logs to Kafka servers using Log4J appender, replace the connection string parameters in your configuration to point to our Event Hub.
+   No further changes are required to your project.

-   If you have not using log4j appenders and using standard Spring logging only, please update your pom.xml based on this project and add Kafka appender in your log4j settings
+   If you have not using log4j appenders and using standard Spring logging only, please update your pom.xml based on this project and add Kafka appender in your log4j settings.
+The log4j settings can be found in the **src/main/resources/log4j2.xml** file.